-- the Commonwealth of Puerto Rico, the United States Government, or any of its states, territories or possessions, or any political subdivision thereof, or the District of Columbia, when the contributions or donations are used exclusively for public purposes; - the special fund for vocational rehabilitation authorized by the Vocational Rehabilitation Act; - a domestic fraternal association or partnership operating as a lodge, but only if the contributions are to be used exclusively for religious, charitable, literary or educational purposes, or for the prevention of cruelty to children or animals; - the Educational Foundation for the Free Selection of Schools to provide economic assistance for students of elementary and secondary level of public or private educational institutions in Puerto Rico, but only if the total amount of the contribution or donation exceeds the Tax Credit for Contributions to the Educational Foundation for Free Selection of Schools allowed against the income tax.
+- the Commonwealth of Puerto Rico, the United States Government, or any of its states, territories or possessions, or any political subdivision thereof, or the District of Columbia, when the contributions or donations are used exclusively for public purposes; - the special fund for vocational rehabilitation authorized by the Vocational Rehabilitation Act; - a domestic fraternal association or partnership operating as a lodge, but only if the contributions are to be used exclusively for religious, charitable, literary or educational purposes, or for the prevention of cruelty to children or animals; - the Educational Foundation for the Free Selection of Schools to provide economic assistance for students of elementary and secondary level of public or private educational institutions in Puerto Rico, but only if the total amount of the contribution or donation exceeds the Tax Credit for Contributions to the Educational Foundation for Free Selection of Schools allowed against the income tax. - the depository of Files and Relics of Former Governors and First Ladies of Puerto Rico.

-The allowable deduction is the total amount of contributions or donations in excess of 3% of your adjusted gross income.
+The allowable deduction is the total amount of contributions or donations in excess of 3% of your adjusted gross income, or 33% of the contributions or donations paid during the taxable year, whichever is larger.
 However, the deduction allowed shall not exceed 15% of your adjusted gross income, except for the additional deduction up to 15% of your adjusted gross income for contributions or donations paid to accredited educational institutions at university level established in Puerto Rico, to the José Jaime Pierluisi Foundation, to the National Fund for the Financing of Cultural Affairs of Puerto Rico or to the 98' Centennial Commission.
 The donations or contributions in excess of the limit allowed, may be carried over to five subsequent taxable years subject to the limits previously indicated.

 You may claim an unlimited deduction for charitable and other contributions, if the amount of qualified contributions or donations plus the total amount of income taxes paid during the taxable year and in each of the 10 preceding taxable years, exceed 90% of your net income for each of those years, determined without the benefit of the contributions or donations.

 Net income is the adjusted gross income less the standard deduction and additional deductions, or less the itemized deductions and the additional deductions.